AI-Stuff/hudson-and-thames-research/README.md

 2. Launch a terminal
 3. Create a New Conda Environment.
 From terminal: ```conda create -n <env name> python=3.6 anaconda``` accept all the requests to install.
 4. Now activate the environment with ```source activate <env name>```.
-5. Install Python requirements:
+5. From Terminal: go to the directory where you have saved the file, example: cd Desktop/research/.

-  From Terminal: go to the directory where you have saved the file, example: cd Desktop/research/.
+6. Install Python requirements, by running the command: ```pip install -r requirements.txt```

-  Run the command: ```pip install -r requirements.txt```
+7. (Optional) Continue to Chapter-specific Installation

 ### Installation for Windows